hansroland/reflex-dom-inbits/tutorial.md

 ![Behavior](https://github.com/hansroland/reflex-dom-inbits/raw/master/images//dynamic.png "Behavior")

 A Dynamic is a monad and therefore an Applicative too.
-When working with Dynamics it is very common to use applicative syntax.
+It is very common to use applicative syntax when working with Dynamics.

 # Before we really start coding...